cypress-io/cypress-documentation/source/api/cypress-api/config.md

 ## Not all config values can be changed at all times

-Some config values cannot be changed in the scope of running a test (inside a `describe()` block).
-Basically anything that's not directly under Cypress' control - like timeouts, `userAgent` or environment variables - will be ignored at run-time.
+Some configuration values cannot be changed while running a test.
+Anything that's not directly under Cypress's control - like timeouts, `userAgent`, or environment variables - will be ignored at run-time.

 ## Why is it `Cypress.config` and not `cy.config`?